kurtekat/shaiya-episode-6/sdev-db/README.md

 # Documentation

 This library is for the dbAgent service.
 It adds support for the character list packet (equipment) and the name availability packet.
-Incoming and outgoing packet types are named relative to the dbAgent service.

 ## Environment